Who benefits from good pricing?

 There is a perception that the pricing function is in a battle with the procurement function.
 Pricing is trying to drive up price and perceived differentiation.
 Procurement’s goal is to wipe out differentiation and push prices as low as possible.
 This approach by pricing and procurement, when successful, leads to less innovation and lower long-term value creation for both sides.

 At Ibbaka, our goal is to take pricing in a different direction.
-We design pricing models that align buyer and seller around value, long-term value, value that builds across the customer journey.
+We design pricing models that align buyer and seller around value, long-term value, and value that builds across the customer journey.
 And we make sure that the seller gets fair compensation for what they are providing.

 What does good pricing look like?